jinpeng0528/BalConpas/README.md

-# Strike a Balance in Continual Panoptic Segmentation
+# [ECCV 2024] Strike a Balance in Continual Panoptic Segmentation

 This is an official implementation of the paper "Strike a Balance in Continual Panoptic Segmentation", submitted to ECCV 2024.